 If we hover over the SERP Score for “how much does a bulb of garlic weigh”, we can see there are several easy sites to outrank on the first page of Google’s search results—a great sign of low competition and a great keyword volume too!

 You can see how fast Keyword Chef found these low competition keywords with minimal effort and how it cuts down on the amount of time it takes to perform manual keyword research.
+You can learn more about Keyword Chef on my free SEO keyword tools list.

 What About Zero Search Volume Keywords?